housepower/clickhouse_sinker/design.md

 It's hard for clickhouse_sinker to guarantee exactly-once semantic without ReplacingMergeTree.
 Kafka consumer group load-balance cause duplicated messages if one consumer quit suddenly.

-Recently clickhouse_sinker has been reconstructed and achieved very big preformance improvement.
-There's no design document right now. @sundy-li and I may add some later.

 The flow is:

 - Fetch message via kafka-go or samara, which starts internally an goroutine for each partition.